iq-motion-control/iq-module-communication-doc/docs/tutorials/ifci_integration.rst

 .. note::

-    For more information on connecting multiple modules, please refer to `multiple module configuration <multi_module_config>`.
+    For more information on connecting multiple modules, please refer to :ref:`multiple module configuration <multi_module_config>`.

 With the modules set to unique module IDs, and the baud rate set to match the flight controller's, you can now connect your modules to the flight controller.
 To do this, select a